Ameba-AIoT/ameba-rtos/component/example/wificast/README.md

 In order to ensure the application layer can receive the data, the `struct wifi_cast_frame_info` parameter in `wifi_cast_send()` is provided.
 * Sender can set the `ack` field to 1 and set `wait_ms` field to a timeout before send data, and receiver send back ack data when receiving WIFI-CAST data.
 If receiving ack data timeouts, retransmit the WIFI-CAST data.
 A sequence number can also be assigned to WIFI-CAST data to drop the duplicate data.
-* Sender can set the `retry_limit` field to config the MAC layer retransmition times .
+* Sender can set the `retry_limit` field to config the MAC layer retransmition times.
+* Sender can set the `retransmit_count` field to config the application layer retransmission times.
+* Sender can set the `channel` to WIFI_CAST_CHANNEL_ALL when not all the receiver are in the same channel.
 * Sender can set the `tx_rate` field to config the MAC layer transmition rate.

 ## Receiving WIFI-CAST Data